-Eleven kindergartners signed up for what was then “Westside School for Young Children” fall 1981 in rented church space.
+Eleven kindergartners signed up for what was then “Westside School for Young Children” in the fall of 1981 in rented church space.

-After several moves, in 1993, Westside negotiated a lease with Highline School District for the North Shorewood School building on 28th Avenue SW, in the south end of West Seattle.
-The school shared the space with several non-profits, and then eventually with co-tenant Explorer West Middle School.
+In 1993, after several moves, Westside negotiated a lease with Highline School District for the North Shorewood School building on 28th Avenue SW, in the south end of West Seattle.
+The School shared the space with several non-profits, and then eventually with co-tenant Explorer West Middle School.

 In 2006-2007, demand was such that Westside offered a second kindergarten section.
 Additional modular buildings were installed to accommodate the continued growth called for in the strategic plan.
 In 2008, a second adjacent property was purchased with a future eye on expanding the campus.
 Enrollment had increased to 218 students, and the goals of the 2005 strategic plan had been accomplished.
-However, even with the purchased modular buildings and adjacent real estate owned by the school, space options for the growing program, short term, were limited.
+However, even with the purchased modular buildings and adjacent real estate owned by the School, space options for the growing programs were limited.